windingwind/zotero-actions-tags/README.md

   - For tag operations, it's tags separated by comma
   - For custom script, it's the script code.
-  - For trigger another action, it's the target action's name.
+  - For trigger other actions, it's the target actions' names (each in one line).

   > Click `⤤` in the edit action popup to open editor for multi-line data.